crystalidea/qt6windows7/README.md

 Each top-level folder here mirrors one Qt repository: apply a patch set by copying the contents of that folder over your checkout of the same name, replacing the existing files. `qtbase` is the backport proper and is always needed; `qtmultimedia` and `qtwebengine` are only needed if you build those modules.
 Every module is covered in its own section below.

-The most recent supported version is **6.8.4** however many older versions are supported as well (see **Older versions** section).
+The most recent supported version is **6.8.4** however many older versions are supported as well.

-This approach builds upon the methodology discussed in this forum [thread](https://forum.qt.io/topic/133002/qt-creator-6-0-1-and-qt-6-2-2-running-on-windows-7/60) but offers significant enhancements, including important fallbacks to the default Qt 6 behavior when running on newer versions of Windows.
+The backport approach includes important fallbacks to the default Qt 6 behavior when running on newer versions of Windows.

 You can compile it yourself using your preferred compiler and build options or can use our [compile_win.pl](https://github.com/crystalidea/qt-build-tools/tree/master/6.8.1) build script, which utilizes Visual C++ 2022 and includes OpenSSL 3.0.13 statically linked.
 Alternatively, you can download our [prebuild Qt dlls](https://github.com/crystalidea/qt6windows7/releases), which also include the Qt Designer binary for demonstration purposes.